meeting of the United Nations

 “The substantial energy and heat requirements of DAC processes are crucial to their operational efficiency and economic viability,” Ozkan said.
 “By conducting an in-depth analysis of these requirements, we can explore pathways for future technological evolution and cost optimization.”

-Ozkan’s recommendations will be further detailed in her upcoming paper, "Atmospheric Alchemy: The Energy and Cost Dynamics of Direct Air Carbon Capture."
-It will be published online in the journal MRS Energy & Sustainability.
+Ozkan’s recommendations are further detailed in her paper, "Atmospheric Alchemy: The Energy and Cost Dynamics of Direct Air Carbon Capture" in the journal MRS Energy & Sustainability.

 Cover photo: Secretary-General António Guterres delivers remarks at last years the United Nations Climate Ambition Summit 2023.
 (UN/Mark Garten)